 You can take duty free items on board an aircraft if you buy them at the airport after you have gone through security screening.
 Keep them in the sealed tamper-evident bag provided until you have arrived at your destination.
 If the seal is broken or items are removed, the items may be subject to Australia’s carry-on baggage restrictions.

 For example, you may fly from Sydney to London via Singapore.
-Screening officers at Singapore Airport will assess duty free items that you bought at Sydney Airport to meet Singapore’s restrictions.
-Singapore Airport’s screening officers will assess them even if the items are still in the sealed plastic bag.
+Security screening officers at Singapore Airport will assess duty free items that you bought at Sydney Airport to meet Singapore’s restrictions.
+Singapore Airport’s screening officers will assess duty free items even if the items are still in the sealed plastic bag.

 We recommend you find out the duty free restrictions of any countries you will visit or transit through.